Code-Institute-Submissions/ytznailz/README.md

 ## Name
 Ytz.
 Nailz is a site for promote nails’ services and styles.
 ## Description
+The site contains a small portion of content that has a clear and illustrated informational purpose.
 The purposes of this site are
 1. Create Online Presence
 2. Promote our services